-Demographic characteristics include age, gender, race and ethnicity.
-Subject age will be calculated from the date of informed consent date.
-Baseline characteristics will include HbA1c, baseline HbA1c group ( $\leq 8.5\%$ vs. > 8.5\%) at Visit 1, blood pressure, body weight, BMI, FPG, eGFR, duration of diabetes from diagnosis to the date of informed consent, and prior anti-diabetic treatment status at screening (including type of therapy used, such as metformin, SU, DPP-4 inhibitor, alpha-glucosidase inhibitor, etc.).
-Descriptive summary statistics by treatment will include counts and percentages for discrete variables and estimation of means, standard deviations, medians, inter-quartile range (Q1, Q3), minimum, and maximum for continuous variables.
-Subjects' baseline demographic and baseline characteristics will be summarized by treatment group and overall for subjects in the safety, ITT, and PP analysis set.
+Demographic characteristics include age, gender, race, ethnicity and country.
+Baseline characteristics will include HbA{1c}, baseline HbA{1c} group ($\geq 8.5\%$ and $\leq 10.5\%$ vs. $\geq 7.5\%$ and < 8.5%) at Visit 1, FPG, blood pressures, body weight, BMI.
+Summary descriptive statistics by treatment will include counts and percentages for discrete variables and estimation of means, standard deviations, medians, inter-quartile range (Q1, Q3), minimum, and maximum for continuous variables.
+Subjects' baseline demographic and personal baseline characteristics will be summarized by group (double-blind group and high glycemic group) and treatment for subjects in the safety, ITT, and PP analysis set where applicable.
+Subject age will be calculated from the date of informed consented.